 What is the Most Versatile Home Solution for Connectivity?

 When it comes to a portable speaker system, WiFi is the best connectivity solution if you plan on only using your device at home.
 When you use a WiFi connection, you can connect your network to as many devices as you would like.
 This means that you could use a speaker in your living room, bathroom, bedroom, and out on the patio if you would like.
 However, if you want to bring your portable speaker outside the house, Bluetooth is the obvious connectivity choice.

 Bluetooth is the Best Connectivity Choice for Travel

 After our explanation of WiFi and Bluetooth connectivity benefits, it is time to make your decision.
 Which type of system do you prefer?
 Frequent travelers and those who enjoy being out and about need a Bluetooth connectivity system.
 As long as you have a smartphone (preferably an iPhone) along, you can enjoy music just about anywhere.
 Take your device to the beach, on a road trip, or on a picnic.

 As we mentioned above, Bluetooth connectivity does not depend on having internet access.
 All you need are two Bluetooth-enabled devices (e.g. your smartphone and portable speaker system).
 If you want a portable speaker system that you can bring anywhere, a Bluetooth device is your best option.

 UE Megaboom Review: Our Final Conclusion

-The Ultimate Ears Megaboom isn`t quite as compact as Boom 2, but with that comes a bigger punch in the bass department, enhanced lows and Mids, waterproofing, Smart Bluetooth, and better battery life.
+The Ultimate Ears Megaboom isn’t quite as compact as Boom 2, but with that comes a bigger punch in the bass department, enhanced lows and Mids, waterproofing, Smart Bluetooth, and better battery life.
 Many people will enjoy its audio quality both indoors and outdoors.
-Although it still does not force Resolve+ out of my favorite portable speaker spot it is damn near close at the top and even at its high price, it is an easy recommendation.
+Although it still does not force Resolve+ out of my favorite portable speaker spot it is damn near close at the top and even at its high budget, it is an easy recommendation.